lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 1. [MCU Manager Library](https://github.com/apache/mynewt-mcumgr) for Simple Management Protocol

-And add a sophisticated Task Scheduler.
+1. And a sophisticated Task Scheduler

 Like this...

 ![MicroPython and wasp-os without Mynewt](https://lupyuen.github.io/images/micropython-mynewt1.png)

-_Sounds daunting!_
+_Looks daunting!_

 Or we could host wasp-os and MicroPython on Mynewt, which already includes NimBLE, MCUBoot, MCU Manager and [Preemptive Multitasking](https://mynewt.apache.org/latest/os/core_os/mynewt_os.html)...

 ![MicroPython and wasp-os hosted on Mynewt](https://lupyuen.github.io/images/micropython-mynewt2.png)

+That's the approach we'll explore.
 Hosting MicroPython on another operating system isn't new...
 It has been done with [Zephyr](https://github.com/micropython/micropython/tree/master/ports/zephyr), which is similar to Mynewt.

 _What could go wrong?_